-On this new road vetiver hedges were used for the stabilisation of fill batters including steep fill batters at culverts and to protect culvert inlets.
-When planted at culvert inlets vetiver hedges encourage sheet flow and reduced stream velocities to prevent erosion.
+On this new road, vetiver hedges were used for the stabilization of fill batters, including steep fill batters at culverts, and to protect culvert inlets.
+When planted at culvert inlets, vetiver hedges encourage sheet flow and reduce stream velocity to prevent erosion.
 When gabions were used to protect the upstream bank of culvert inlets, vetiver contour hedges were planted in the gabion backfill to prevent it from undercutting.

-Vetiver hedges were also used to protect culvert outlets, which are often severely damaged by high velocity flows.
+Vetiver hedges were also used to protect culvert outlets, which are often severely damaged by highvelocity flows.
 Vetiver contour hedges were also planted in the backfill to prevent undermining of the downstream gabions.